dhub100/GenAI_project/README.md

 When you run the script, you will see several progress messages in the console:

 1. **Loading steps** – confirms that embeddings, the FAISS vector database, and the local Llama model were loaded correctly.
 2. **Query expansion** – the script generates 3–5 alternative versions of your question and prints them.
-These rephrased prompts are also available in a Python list (`expanded_list`) for further analysis or evaluation.
-3. **Retrieval & generation** – progress messages indicate when the system retrieves relevant chunks and when the final answer is being generated.
+3. **Retrieval & compression** – relevant chunks are retrieved and optionally summarized before being passed to the LLM.
-4. **Final Answer** – a single, context-based, concise answer is printed at the end of the run.
+4. **Final answer generation** – the chosen structured prompt template is filled and executed.
-5. The final answer is also stored internally as a string variable (`final_answer`), which can be reused in code or saved to a file.
+5. **Final Answer** – a concise, context-based answer is printed at the end, including sources and the selected role.

 Example:
 ```